AJ Odasso

-AJ Odasso (born 1981) is an American queer, intersex, nonbinary author and poet with a published career dating back to 2005.
+AJ Odasso is an American queer, intersex, nonbinary author and poet with a published career dating back to 2005.
 They are also a six-time Hugo nominee in the Semi-Prozine category in their capacity as Senior Poetry Editor for the speculative fiction magazine, Strange Horizons.
 An English Faculty member at San Juan College, Odasso holds a Master of Fine Arts degree in Creative Writing from Boston University, and they are currently enrolled in the Rhetoric & Writing doctoral program at the University of New Mexico.

 Writing career

 Odasso began their published career in 2005 while an undergraduate at Wellesley College, since then producing poetry, nonfiction, and short stories for magazines and anthologies.
-Their poetry has been published in Sybil's Garage, Mythic Delirium, Midnight Echo, Not One of Us, Dreams & Nightmares, Strange Horizons, Liminality, Stone Telling, Farrago’s Wainscot, Battersea Review, Barking Sycamores, Goblin Fruit and New England Review of Books.
+Their poetry has been published in Sybil's Garage, Mythic Delirium, Midnight Echo, Not One of Us, Dreams & Nightmares, Strange Horizons, Liminality, Stone Telling, Farrago's Wainscot, Battersea Review, Barking Sycamores, Goblin Fruit and New England Review of Books.
 Solo collections include: Lost Books (Flipped Eye Publishing), published 2010, The Dishonesty of Dreams (Flipped Eye Publishing), published 2014, and The Sting of It (Tolsun Books), published 2019, originally shortlisted for the 2017 Sexton Prize as Things Being What They Are.
 They have also published a historical fiction novel, The Pursued and the Pursuing (DartFrog Blue), a continuation of The Great Gatsby.

 Odasso is also Senior Poetry Editor for Strange Horizons, a weekly speculative fiction and non-fiction magazine, where they have worked since 2012.

 Personal life

-Currently living in New Mexico, Odasso holds a Master of Fine Arts degree in Creative Writing from Boston University.
+Currently living in New Mexico, Odasso holds a Master of Fine Arts degree in creative writing from Boston University.
 They are a full-time English Faculty member at San Juan College and a Doctor of Philosophy candidate in Rhetoric & Writing at the University of New Mexico.
 They are intersex, identifying as pansexual and non-binary.
 They are also Jewish and on the autism spectrum.